mknnj/kube-apilibrary/README.md

 | NUM_GPUS| Number of GPUs assigned to the job | NUM_GPUS |
 | NUM_NODES| Number of nodes assigned to the job (same as WORLD_SIZE) | NUM_NODES |
 | PL_TORCH_DISTRIBUTED_BACKEND| Set to "nccl" by default | \ |

 **Variables set by the user (same value as specified in the CLI command, use them to parametrize your job):**

 |Name  | Usage | Name of API attribute
 |--|--|--|
 | BATCH_SIZE | Batch size as set by the user | BATCH_SIZE|
 | EPOCHS_TO_BE_DONE | Max epochs as set by the user | EPOCHS |
 | TRAINING_SET_SIZE| Number of training samples in the dataset as set by the user | TRAINING_SET_SIZE |

-The value of these variables is in the api instance is simple to extract and use in your code:
+The value of these variables is in the api instance and is simple to extract and use in your code:

     api = kubeprofiler.KubeProfiler()
 You can access a saved environment variables as: